zachmccabe/beijing/docs/colophon.md

 The Photographers Field Guide to Beijing is the first book I've written.
 It's not the first book I've helped produce, though.
 It's also not my first big, hairy project.

-Nevertheless, there were a few false summits.
-I took some wrong turns.
+There were a few false summits.

 Again, I'd like to emphasize the importance of having a compass – you need to create a reader persona and learn to consult that document as part of your process.
 Mine is [here.](https://www.zachmccabe.com/beijing/bts_10_assumptions.html)

 1. Find your beta testers (beta readers?) as soon as you can.
 Treat their time with respect.
 This feedback is invaluable.
-2. Then, find a good editor.
+2. Find a good editor.
 If you're including maps, illustrations and photos, pull in a photo editor or a designer, too.
 These eagle-eyed folks will catch mistakes and help you through the 11th-hour gales.
-3. I was told to spend half my time making the product and half my time marketing it.
-I should've listened.
+3. I was told to divide my time equally between making and marketing.
+And I should've listened.

 From the start I knew I wanted to do the whole thing myself.
 I wanted to understand how it works.
 It really was worth the extra effort, confusion and truly sickening number of late nights.

-Make a book.
-You'll be happy you did.
+Go make a book\ You'll be happy you did\ –Z

 <div class="shuCTA">